denshoproject/ddr-local/README.rst

 ddr-local
 ==========

+DDR is a set of tools for constructing a distributed repository suitable for the archival preservation of media files and metadata.
+It is built from standard open-source components, uses archival standard metadata formats, and provides for replication of collections under low- or no-bandwidth conditions.

-ddr-local is a Django web application for editing Densho Digital Repository collections and entities.
+**ddr-local** is a Django web application which provides a user-friendly interface for editing DDR collections, entities, and media.

 ..
 REQUIREMENTS